AlphaHydrae/blog/source/_posts/2012-08-27-postgresql-with-peer-authentication.markdown

 [{% img right /images/contents/postgresql/logo.png 200 %}](http://www.postgresql.org)

-PostgreSQL has always been my favorite SQL database.
-I've never had any trouble setting it up, especially using UTF-8 which was always a pain to configure with MySQL when I tried it.
+PostgreSQL has always been my favorite SQL database, especially compared to MySQL which I've always found a pain to configure for my uses.
 Peer authentication allows to map OS user names to database user names for local connections.
 It can be used for password-less database access in a multi-user environment.

 This guide shows how to install PostgreSQL and configure peer authentication on Fedora.